suit-wg/suit-multiple-trust-domains/draft-ietf-suit-trust-domains.md

 In complex systems, it may not always be clear where the Root Manifest is stored; this is particularly complex when a system has multiple, independent Root Manifests.
 The Manifest Component ID resolves this contention.
 The manifest-component-id is intended to be used by the Root Manifest.
 The manifest-component-id is only used when storing a Root Manifest.
-The manifest-component-id is ignored when processing Dependency Manifests.
+The manifest-component-id is ignored when processing Dependencies.

 The following CDDL (see {{RFC8610}}) describes the Manifest Component ID: